 Charley Wilkinson, Development Director

 Charley serves as Development Director for Audubon Washington and the Seward Park Audubon Center.
 She brings a multidisciplinary professional background and love of the natural world to her work creating funding opportunities for Audubon’s conservation and education initiatives throughout Washington.
 She has worked for Audubon in a variety of roles since 2009, when she got her start as a conservation intern for Constitution Marsh Audubon Center & Sanctuary in New York, and went on to serve as their Education Manager.
-Before moving to Seattle in 2016, Charley spent four years as the Development and Finance Associate for Audubon Vermont and The Green Mountain Audubon Center, securing essential funds for their landscape conservation work, endangered bird species monitoring, and environmental education initiatives.
+Before moving to Seattle in 2016, Charley spent four years as the Development and Finance Associate for Audubon Vermont, securing essential funds for their landscape conservation work, endangered bird species monitoring, and environmental education initiatives.
 Charley holds a B.A. in Communication, and when she’s not in the office, you might find her reading, hiking in the mountains, running, riding her bike, or exploring Seattle with her husband, Kevin.

 Trina Bayard, Ph.D., Director of Bird Conservation